kaleidocore/KaleidoWarp/README.md

 public static T Uncover(float duration);
 ```

-The factories are primarily for convencience and the main difference between `Cover()` and `Uncover()` is that the latter initializes the transition to play in reverse.
+These factories are primarily for convencience and the main difference between `Cover()` and `Uncover()` is that the latter initializes the transition to play in reverse.

 ## Transition common base API